Crystilac93/RefundMyRail/PATCH_NOTES.md

 Server-Side Caching: Implemented a robust caching layer in server.mjs using ioredis.

-Persistence: Uses Redis (via Upstash) to store API responses persistently, ensuring the cache survives server restarts and deployments.
+Persistence: Uses Redis (via Upstash) to store API responses persistently.

-Fallback: Automatically falls back to a local .cache/ file system for local development if REDIS_URL is not present.

-Logic: Caches serviceMetrics requests only for past dates to ensure data integrity.
+Logic: Caches serviceMetrics requests only for past dates to ensure data integrity. serviceDetails are cached by RID.

-Impact: Significantly reduces API calls to the National Rail HSP service.

 🧹 Codebase Cleanup

-Removed Background Worker: Deleted delay_checker.mjs and the node-notifier dependency to focus the repository purely on the web application architecture.
+Removed Background Worker: Deleted delay_checker.mjs and dependencies to focus on the web application.

-Simplified Dependencies: Removed unused packages from package.json to keep the build lightweight.

 v1.3.0 - Security & Data Optimization